VogelsLab/Inhgrams/README.md

 </table>

 Companion code to Kania, Confavreux, and Vogels 2026 (biorxiv) Ingrams for engrams.
-This repository reproduces the main and supplementary figures and includes the network simulation scripts used to generate the underlying data.
+This repository reproduces the main and supplementary figures and includes the network simulation scripts.

 ## Repository structure